Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Who Can Apply

-Enlisted Sailors must be on active duty, including full-time support or Selected Reserve on extended orders (ex.
-Active Duty for Special Work, mobilization, recall, canvasser recruiter).
+To qualify, sailors must be on active duty, including Full-Time Support or Selected Reserve on extended orders like Active Duty for Special Work, mobilization, recall, or canvasser recruiter duty.

-Navy Reservists who are on active duty for training, including annual training, or who are on inactive duty for training, are not eligible.
+Reservists on active duty for training (including annual training) or inactive duty for training are not eligible.

 Indoctrination Process